IBM expands global presence with two new data centres in London

-Originally announced in 2016 as part of an investment to triple the company’s cloud data centre capacity in the UK, the launches reinforce the company’s commitment to the country where clients are continuing to move to the cloud to transform their business operations.
+Originally announced in 2016 as part of an investment to triple the company’s cloud data center capacity in the UK, the launches reinforce the company’s commitment to the country where clients are continuing to move to the cloud to transform their business operations.

-According to IBM, they already have hundreds of UK clients taking advantage of the benefits IBM Cloud offers and tapping into the data centres including Dixons Carphone, National Express, National Grid, Shop Direct, Travis Perkins PLC and Wimbledon.
+According to IBM, they already have hundreds of UK clients taking advantage of the benefits IBM Cloud offers and tapping into the data centers including Dixons Carphone, National Express, National Grid, Shop Direct, Travis Perkins PLC and Wimbledon.

-The company asserts the IBM Cloud data centres are designed to be state-of-the-art in terms of privacy and security, providing great flexibility, transparency and control to help clients as they prepare for implementation of the General Data Protection Regulations (GDPR).
+The company asserts the IBM Cloud data centers are designed to be state-of-the-art in terms of privacy and security, providing great flexibility, transparency and control to help clients as they prepare for implementation of the General Data Protection Regulations (GDPR).

 The stats certainly back up IBM’s decision to continue investment in this area, with IDC forecasting worldwide spending on public cloud services and infrastructure to reach US$266 billion in 2021.

-“IBM operates cloud data centres in nearly every major market around the world, ensuring that our clients can keep their data local for a variety of reasons – including performance, security or regulatory requirements,” says John Considine, general manager for cloud infrastructure services at IBM.
+“IBM operates cloud data centers in nearly every major market around the world, ensuring that our clients can keep their data local for a variety of reasons – including performance, security or regulatory requirements,” says John Considine, general manager for cloud infrastructure services at IBM.

 “We continue to expand our cloud capacity in response to growing demand from clients who require cloud infrastructure and cognitive services to help them compete on a global scale.”